shailesh1729/tisp/book/cvxopt/projection.md

 $$
 ```

+This result is also known as the second projection theorem
+{cite}`beck2014introduction`.

 ```{prf:proof}
 Assume that for some $\bz \in C$,
 $\langle \by - \bz, \bx - \bz \rangle \leq 0 \Forall \by \in C$ holds true.